sedman211/kata-gameoflife-java/README.md

-# SBolden-GoL-Java
+# Game of Life Program
-A small java representation of John Conway's game of life.
+A small java representation of John Conway's game of life, built for a job application process.
 Restricted to the bounds of the grid.
 Work in progress.

 # What it Does
 Instructions and general info for running this java simulation.